ben-sb/jisu/README.md

 ```

 I'm a big fan of [Babel](https://github.com/babel/babel) and as a result the format of the AST JISU produces is extremely similar to Babel's.
 As a result @babel/generator can be used on the AST (as seen in *src/demo.ts*).
 I also took inspiration from the @babel/types package and implemented a similar system in *src/parser/ast*.

-## About
-JISU is a recursive descent parser (*roughly*).
-I say roughly as it uses the [precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser) to parse binary and logical expressions.

-Currently I've been working on this in my free time, which I don't have a lot of right now ):, but I do plan to continue supporting more of the JS language, and may eventually start using this parser in production at my company ([Ocule](https://ocule.io)) if it reaches that level.
-I may also write some AST manipulation tools for the obfuscation/deobfuscation enjoyers out there.

 ## Tests
 Unit tests can be run via ```npm test```<br/>